Tag Archives: Small Town

 American Beauty (1999), Kevin Spacey

-For every film lover, there’s at least one or two – perhaps even three films that come immediately to mind whenever they‘re asked that inevitable question.
+For every film lover, there are at least one or two, perhaps even three films that come immediately to mind whenever they‘re asked that inevitable question.
 ‘What’s your favourite film?’

-My answer is always without hesitation, Director Sam Mendes’ 1999 Oscar winning film debut, American Beauty.
+My answer always includes, without hesitation, director Sam Mendes’ 1999 Oscar-winning film debut, American Beauty.

 American Beauty (1999), Annette Bening